aimee-mcneil-melville/ToDo-Full-Stack/README.md

     redirectUri:`${window.location.origin}/register`
 }
 ```
-The "Register" link will redirect you to Auth0's authorization service and prompt you to enter an email and password.
+When the "Register" link is clicked, it will redirect you to Auth0's authorization service and prompt you to enter an email and password.
 If this is your first time to sign in, click on **Sign up** below the **Continue** button.
 This form allows you to create a new user (subscription) that is only used for your Auth0 App.
 Even if you used the same email and password when creating a new tenant, Auth0 will treat it as a new account that is specific for your App.

 If you register a new user, Auth0 will redirect you to `https://localhost:3000/register`.
 This page will show your `auth0Id` and `email`.